Torkilso/gowebsocket/Readme.md

     │
 	```

-* Import websocket in your file
+ then import websocket in your file
 	```Go
 		package main
     	import(